 There is no simple way to describe the versatility of a nurse’s job in the health industry.
 The word “nurse” has been tied with the multi-tasking care givers who are involved in many activities in health institutions, clinics, and other relevant places.
+So let’s take a look at what does a registered nurse do.

 What does an RN actually do?